Alexra97/master_thesis/README.md

   	* **main.py**: Main script with the analysis pipeline.
   	* **qsar_testing.py**: Testing of the QSAR models.

+## Data
+Data files can be found in the "Data" folder.
+Anyone can use this data to replicate the results or to begin a new study from this point.

 ## Results
-Result files of the study can be found in the "Resultados" folder.
-This way anyone can see and use the data obtained in this thesis.
+Result files of the study can be found in the "Results" folder.
+This way anyone can see and use the data obtained in this thesis, including QSAR models.